Almaden-Intelligence/colacheck/lib/cfr/SNAPSHOT.md

 Part 16 is included in full because it is short and every section bears on label content.

+Part 4 Subpart H was added on 2026-09-03 after a test run showed the engine citing § 4.72 for authorized container sizes from memory, because the section was not in scope.
+Standards of fill are part of the net contents check for all three categories, so Part 4 Subpart H now sits alongside Part 5 Subpart K.

-Two exclusions are worth revisiting if checks are added later: Part 4 Subpart J lists the approved American grape variety names that § 4.23(e) requires, and Part 4 Subpart H carries the wine standards of fill.
-Neither is currently checked.
+One exclusion is still worth revisiting: Part 4 Subpart J lists the approved American grape variety names that § 4.23(e) requires.
+It is not currently checked, so a varietal designation is verified as a share threshold but not against the list of permitted names.

 If a check ever needs an excluded subpart, add that subpart here and record it in the table above rather than working from memory.